gabrielleari/demon-baby/proposal.md

 - Will need to learn how to create pillars baby is unable to hit(putting in pngs).

--Putting in score and lvl tracking
+- Putting in score and lvl tracking

--Changing background once new lvl is hit
+- Changing background once new lvl is hit

 ## Outcomes
 Ideal Outcome: